Rongronggg9/power-profiles-daemon/README.md

 machines is based on the [AMD P-State scaling driver](https://www.kernel.org/doc/html/v6.3/admin-guide/pm/amd-pstate.html) if available.

-It is only used if a `platform_profile` driver isn't available for the system, the CPU supports Collaborative Processor Performance Control (CPPC), and the AMD P-State scaling driver is in `active` mode.
+It is only used if the CPU supports Collaborative Processor Performance Control (CPPC), the machine is a laptop or workstation and the AMD P-State scaling driver is in `active` mode.

 Example of a system without `platform_profile` support but with `active` P-State operation mode: